 The great thing about making your own upcycled furniture is that you can make it unique to you by personalizing it.
 That is what I did with this table by using vintage luggage stickers.
 If you are looking for vintage travel stickers of a particular destination try Amazon, there are lots to choose from.

 I printed out the luggage label and travel stickers pdf: Bergen Labels.
 I then cut these out very carefully.
 Then, with decoupage glue, I stuck the cutout labels onto the old suitcase.

 Some of the labels were stuck randomly.
 I used other labels to hide any bad blemishes on the old suitcase.
 Then, the labels were covered with a couple of coats of decoupage glue to protect them.

 To complete the vintage travel look of the upcycled old suitcase table, I made a luggage tag.
 Both sides of the Bergen Labels were printed onto cream-colored heavy paper.
 I then stuck them back to back and I used an eyelet tool to punch a hole into the luggage tag and added a rivet and old twine to complete the vintage look.

 I love this upcycled vintage suitcase table.
 My husband has it as his bedside table.
 As well as looking great, with all the lovely old stickers, it’s really handy for storage too.

-The hairpin legs used to make this old suitcase table are really handy.
+The hairpin legs used to make this old suitcase table are convenient.
 I’ve used more of them to make my son a fun upcycled nightstand out of an old wine crate.
-There are also a lot more ideas of how to repurpose vintage suitcases here.
+There are also a lot more ideas on how to repurpose vintage suitcases here.

 I have also used more vintage luggage labels to make cute magnetic pins for a map magnetic board.
-For more travel-themed upcycled decor ideas that would compliment this bedside table, check out these other posts.
+For more travel-themed upcycled decor ideas complimenting this bedside table, check out these other posts.